Kengo Miyazono / 宮園健吾

 • (2021) with A. Salice, Synthese

 Being one of us.
-Group identification, joint actions, and collective intentionality [draft / blog post]
+Group identification, joint actions, and collective intentionality [preprint / blog post]

 • (2020) with A. Salice, Philosophical Psychology

-Explaining delusional beliefs: A hybrid model [draft / blog post]
+Explaining delusional beliefs: A hybrid model [preprint / blog post]

 • (2019) with R. McKay, Cognitive Neuropsychiatry

-Does functionalism entail extended mind? [draft / blog post]
+Does functionalism entail extended mind? [preprint / blog post]

 • (2017) Synthese